yeojz/redux-thunk-testing/README.md

 The classes encapsulates the functions within this library.

-Please refer to [Project Documentation][project-docs] for the full list of available methods.
+Please refer to [Project Documentation][project-docs-link] for the full list of available methods.

 ## Examples